 A: A constructor is a method used to create objects or classes, and initialize their state as required.
 It’s called at the time of the object’s creation.

-A: A friend function is a function that is permitted to access public, private, and protected information contained in the class it is ‘friends’ with.
+A friend function is a function that is permitted to access public, private, and protected information in the class it is ‘friends’ with.
 This function must be defined inside the aforementioned class.

-Operator overloading adds additional functionality for operators specific to certain classes so that the same operator can be used in different cases and perform different functions.
+Operator overloading adds additional functionality for operators specific to certain classes.
+This allows the same operator to be used in different cases and perform different functions.

 - Scope Resolution (represented by ‘::’)